SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 In short, traditional safety programs lacked transparency as it relates to safety information.
 Developing, or in some cases, updating your transparency policy is a quick way to motivate employees.
 It's something you can do right now.
 When employees are in the dark, it creates the precedent that the SMS implementation is a "management thing."
 Talk about destroying safety culture...

 Having an open book about safety issues is important for establishing the Human Factor Norm that safety is everybody's business.
-Steps you can right now are:
+Steps you can take right now are:

 • Decide how your company can be more transparent;